-Whilst for 2023/24, our overall Government funding increased, this increase was not in line with inflation which meant a real-terms cut to our funding.
-This follows a substantial period where the Government continued to reduce funding to Local Government.
-The Council set its budget in order to respond to these financial challenges, but each year these challenges get harder to achieve.
+2024/25 has been a continued period of uncertainty with real terms reductions in grant income from central government, increasing demands on statutory services and funding for services is increasingly being derived from local funding.
+The Council set its budget to respond to these financial challenges, but each year these challenges get harder to achieve.
 The focus of the Council has remained on improving efficiency whilst also embracing new technology and ways of working, which has allowed us to continue investment in front line services.
-In 2023/24 we successfully implemented savings whilst also contributing to our strategic reserves.
+In 2024/25 we successfully implemented savings while continuing to deliver services effectively.

-The Council set a General Fund Budget of £14.77m for the year and the Council Tax requirement for the borough was £10.123m, with a parish precept of £2.031m, giving a total Council Tax requirement of £12.154m.
+The Council set a General Fund Budget of £14.59m for the year and the Council Tax requirement for the borough was £10.425m, with a parish precept of £2.217m, giving a total Council Tax requirement of £12.642m.
 The other key income comes from government grants and the retention of a small proportion of business rates collected.
-The General Fund outturn was £14.03m, and contributions from reserves have resulted in a net decrease in the General Fund balance of £0.015m.
+The General Fund outturn was £14.61m, and contributions from reserves have resulted in a net increase in the General Fund balance of £1.295m.

-The Housing Revenue Account (HRA) net budget was £13.05m and there was a planned increase to the HRA reserve of £0.24m.
-The final HRA outturn position was a £0.19m increase to the HRA reserve.
+The Housing Revenue Account (HRA) net budget was \pounds 15.26m and there was a planned increase to the HRA reserve of \pounds 0.32m.
+The final HRA outturn position was a \pounds 0.43m increase to the HRA reserve.

-At 31 March 2024 the Council has £1.209bn of Non-Current Assets on its balance sheet, of which £1.042bn relates to the HRA Council Dwellings.
-The net value of Non-Current assets decreased by £0.085m over the year.
-There were additions of £27.959m due to capital expenditure and £11.75m of Non-Current assets were disposed of.
+At 31 March 2025 the Council has £1.269bn of Non-Current Assets on its balance sheet, of which £1.080bn relates to the HRA Council Dwellings.
+The net value of Non-Current assets increased by £0.047m over the year.
+There were additions of £45.368m due to capital expenditure and £24.094m of Non-Current assets were disposed of.

-2. A Summary of the Council's Financial Performance in 2023/24
+2. A Summary of the Council's Financial Performance in 2024/25